ukari/promise-aplus/README.md

  So the last `then` won't throw or report a error.
 That means a promise rejected in the tail of `then` chain will silencely disappeared.

-In my opinion, what the [Promises/A+ 3.
-Notes 3.1.](https://promisesaplus.com/#point-67) claims is also for the purpose of automaticaly detect a then after a promise, so `onFulfilled` and `onRejected` in this library won't be execute asynchronously.
+In my opinion, what the Promises/A+ claims in Section [3.
+Notes 3.1.](https://promisesaplus.com/#point-67) is also for the purpose of automaticaly detect a `then` after a `promise`, so `onFulfilled` and `onRejected` in this library won't be execute asynchronously.

 ### Promises/A+ 3.
 Notes 3.1.
 >  this requirement ensures that onFulfilled and onRejected execute asynchronously